fyfirman/eko-docs/src/content/docs/getting-started/browser-extension.md

 # Using Eko in Browser Extensions

+Before diving into browser extension specifics, we recommend completing the [Quick Start Guide](quickstart.md) first.
+The core concepts of workflows and tools introduced there are essential for understanding how Eko operates in a browser extension environment.

-This guide demonstrates how to use Eko's browser automation capabilities in a Chrome extension environment.
+This guide demonstrates how to use Eko's browser automation capabilities in a Chrome extension environment, building on those fundamental concepts.

 ## How Browser Automation Works